 technical core with the

 advantage to extend the

 knowledge to other

 engineering and sciences

 applications.

 University of Bachelor of The track prepares a The program's core courses are

 Maryland Science in Computer Science major all the computer science B.S.

 Baltimore Game for technical positions in requirement, the elective

 County Development the game industry.
 At the courses related to game

-• Track same time, it emphasizes development, according to its
+5 Track same time, it emphasizes development, according to its

 fundamentals that will be online curriculum, are less

 equally valuable in other than 4 courses, while our

 types of positions. program provides 6 core

 courses and 7 elective courses

 on "simulation and game

 development."

 Montgomery Associate The program provides 1.
 The program provides an

 College Science of Interactive technology associate degree, while

 Computer courses that will help ours is a bachelor's degree.

 Gaming and students develop

 Simulation marketable skills for 2.
 It locates in Rockville, the

 various applications, west of Maryland, while we

 including vocational locate at the Eastern Shore.

 interests, earning an

+associate's degree or

-certificate or preparing
+certificate, or preparing

 for an advanced degree at

-a four-year institution

-Frederick Associate of The program prepares 1.
+Enadomials Associate of a four-year institution.
+1 The program provides on

+Community Associate of araduates for a career in 1.
 The program provides an

-Community Science in graduates for a career in associate degree while

-College Computer & interactive technology ours is a bachelor's degree
+College Computer & interactive technology associate degree, while

-0 Simulation capacities, such as ours is a sacheror s'acgree.
+Conege Simulation capacities such as ours is a bachelor's degree.

-Development Multimedia Artist, Visual 2 It locates at the Frederick
+Development Multimedia Artist Visual

-1 Efforts Artist, Interactive 2.
-It locates at the Frederick, the north of Maryland
+Development Efforts Artist Interactive 2.
+It locates at the Frederick,

+Content Designer the north of Maryland,

-Content Designer, while we least at the
+Interactive Media while we locate at the

-Interactive Media Eastern Share

 Designer, Digital Eastern Shore.

 Animator, Graphic

 Designer, etc. Skills

 covered include

 animation, graphics, 3D

 modeling and simulation,

 game engines, user

 interfaces, game

 scripting, and game

 programming.

-- Howard Community College Associate Science of Gaming and Simulation Development The main emphasis in the Gaming and Simulation Development area of study is the development of fundamental principles, conceptual abilities, and technical skills in visual art, game and simulation design, and production, demonstrated in a student's transfer portfolio.
+Howard Community College Associate Science of Gaming and Simulation Development The main emphasis in the Gaming and Simulation Development area of study is the development of fundamental principles, conceptual abilities, and technical skills in visual art, game and simulation design, and production, demonstrated in a student's transfer portfolio.
 The program provides an associate degree, while ours is a bachelor's degree.
 It locates at the Howard, the center of Maryland, while we locate at the Eastern Shore.
 Maryland Institute College of Art Bachelor of Game Design The curriculum, which expands upon MICA's successful concentration in-game arts, reflects the multidisciplinary nature of game development and draws upon the College's renowned faculty in interactive arts, illustration, and animation so that students gain an outstanding technical and conceptual skillset in preparation for a career in game design.
 The program focuses on game design, while ours focuses on the development Hagerstown Community College Associate of Science in Interactive Design and Game Development It provides students with the skills to design and develop computer games for fun, advertising, education, and simulations.
 Students can break down complex ideas into a visual medium where they can be seen easily and understandably.
 The program provides an associate degree, while ours is a bachelor's degree.
 It locates in the northwest of Maryland, while we locate at the Eastern Shore.
 Cecil College Associate of Science in Simulation Design and Gaming The Simulation Design and Gaming degree provides high-quality, hands-on, career education in the areas of interactive and 3D 1.
-The program provides an associate program, while we provide a bachelor's degree.
+The program provides an associate program, while we provide a bachelor's degree. design.

-design.
 Students will complete the process of developing 3D animation, visualization, simulation, and interactive experience.
 The program will prepare students for initial employment, career advancement, and 2.
-It locates in the northeast of Maryland, while we locate at the Eastern Shore of Maryland. career advancement, and transfer to four-year colleges and universities
+It locates in the northeast of Maryland, while we locate at the Eastern Shore of Maryland. --- ---- --- career advancement, and transfer to four-year colleges and universities